 - 3 grams Instacure No. 1, good for up to 3 pounds of goose

 - 1/4 teaspoon celery seed

 - 1 teaspoon ground black pepper plus 1 tablespoon ground black pepper

 - 1/4 cup brandy red wine, vinegar or water

 - 1 tablespoon ground coriander

 - Weigh your goose breasts.
-For every pound of goose, you’ll need 22 grams of kosher salt, which is about 1 1/2 tablespoons.
-It’s OK if you are a little off on this measurement.
+For every pound of goose, you'll need 10 grams of kosher salt, which is about a tablespoon.
+It's OK if you are a little off on this measurement.
 Mix the salt, curing salt, sugar as well as the thyme, celery seed, caraway, juniper and the teaspoon of black pepper and grind them all together in a spice grinder.
 Pack the goose breasts with this mixture, massaging it into the meat.
-Put the goose into a closed container in the fridge for 24 to 36 hours.
+Put the goose into a closed container in the fridge for 24 to 72 hours.

-- The next day, rinse off the goose and pat it dry.
-It’s fine if you have a little bit of the cure stuck to the meat, but you don’t want too much.
+- When you are ready, rinse off the goose and pat it dry.
+It's fine if you have a little bit of the cure stuck to the meat, but you don't want too much.
 Put the goose breasts on a rack in the fridge and let them dry uncovered for a day.

-- Smoke the goose breasts until the interior hits 145°F, which takes me about 3 hours.
+- Smoke the goose breasts until the interior hits 140°F, which takes me about 3 hours.